 Our idea was to centralize and simplify end-to-end software development with an abstraction layer that sits on top of all of our infrastructure and developer tooling.
 That’s Backstage.

 It’s a developer portal powered by a centralized software catalog — with a plugin architecture that makes it endlessly extensible and customizable.

 Manage all your services, software, tooling, and testing in Backstage.
 Start building a new microservice using an automated template in Backstage.
 Create, maintain, and find the documentation for all that software in Backstage.

 One place for everything.
 Accessible to everyone.

 Backstage was originally built by Spotify and then donated to the CNCF.
-Backstage is currently in the Sandbox phase.
+Backstage is currently in the Incubation phase.
 Read the announcement here.